younesdian/PHP-Mail-Bomber/README.md

 with the following pro's:

 - As many mails a desired
-- emails and names to choose yourself
+- Emails and names to choose yourself
-- simple to use
+- Simple to use
 - Penetrates spamfilters
+- Option to send attachment files

 Everything you should know to use this mail bomber is shown in the code